IcePlugins/CopiedLobbyMess/README.md

  - Has Battleye(mess config) - Fakes if the server has battleye or not
  - Is Vannila - Makes the server look like it is vanilla by removing the plugin list and faking the filter check

+# Difficulty

+Must be one of the following, case insensitive:

+- "NRM" "Normal"
+- "HRD" "Hard"
+- "EZY" "Easy"

+If you enter something else, it will default to NRM (Normal)

+# Camera Mode

+Must be one of the following, case insensitive:

+- "First" "1Pp"
+- "Both" "2Pp"
+- "Third" "3Pp"
+- "Vehicle" "4Pp"

+If you enter something else, it will default to 2Pp (Both)

 # Installation

  1. Download the zip file from Releases